 History of WS NSW continued

-You can purchase your own record of WS NSW’s history – “Pushing Strong”, by Jeanette Smith, takes you on an inspirational journey through the history of WS NSW over the past 50 years click here for more information.
+You can purchase your own record of WS NSW’s history – “Pushing Strong”, by Jeanette Smith, which takes you on an inspirational journey through the history of WS NSW over the past 50 years.
+For more information please contact our reception on 02 9809 5260 or email.

-Kevin Betts AO – 1st Life member of WS NSW – Father of Wheelchair Sport in NSW
+Kevin Betts AO – 1st Life Member of WS NSW – Father of Wheelchair Sports in NSW

 Kevin Betts worked as a physical therapist at the Mt Wilga Rehabilitation Hospital where patients with spinal cord injuries were transferred for rehabilitation from Sydney’s Royal North Shore and Prince Henry Hospitals.
 Kevin had read about Sir Ludwig Guttmann’s amazing work in the U.K with servicemen returning from the Second World War with spinal cord injuries.
 He was so impressed that he decided to adopt Sir Ludwig’s philosophy of rehabilitation through sport in NSW.
 Although Western Australia was the pioneer state for Wheelchair Sport, started in 1954 at the Shenton Park Rehabilitation Hospital by the late Sir George Bedbrook and John Johnston, Kevin went on to become one of the leaders in Australia in developing rehabilitation through sport.
 Kevin Betts passed away on 4 May 1990.